Held on July 27, 2025! Watch the famous "Yokota" at Haneda Shrine's summer festival [Haneda Matsuri].

 Haneda Festival Mikoshi Carriage

-The summer festival, known as "Haneda Matsuri", held on the last Saturday and Sunday of July at Haneda Shrine, is a very lively festival that is said to attract 3,000 people who carry the portable shrines alone and over 30,000 visitors.
+The Haneda Matsuri, or "Haneda Festival," held on the last Saturday and Sunday of July at Haneda Shrine in Tokyo's Ota Ward, is a very lively summer festival that attracts more than 3,000 people carrying portable shrines and 30,000 visitors.

 All days are rain or shine.